What is a claim?

 Causation

-Causation considers whether the breach of duty caused (or materially contributed to) the harm or loss complained of.
+Causation considers whether the breach of duty caused (or materially contributed to) the harm or loss complained about.

-It is sometimes the case, even where breach of duty can be established, that the pursuer has either not suffered any loss, or would have suffered the same losses, in any event, even if there had been no negligence.
-In this situation a pursuer cannot succeed with their claim.
+It is sometimes the case, even where breach of duty can be established, that causation does not follow because the Claimant has either not suffered any loss or would have experienced the same outcome in any event even if there had been no negligence.
+In this situation a Claimant cannot succeed with their claim, because the causation element is not satisfied.

 Time limits

-There are strict time limits within which a patient must raise a claim for negligence.
-If these are not met, the right to bring a claim will be lost.
-In certain circumstances, the court may allow a claim to proceed despite the fact that it has time-barred, if it is considered equitable to do so.
+There are strict time limits within which a patient must commence a claim for clinical negligence.
+If these time limits are not met, the right to bring a claim will potentially be lost.
+In certain circumstances, the court may allow a claim to proceed even though the time limit has passed, if it is considered just and equitable to do so.

-The time limit is usually three years from the date of the alleged negligence, or from the date on which the patient became aware (or ought reasonably to have been aware, i.e. “the date of knowledge”) that they have suffered a loss, which may have been connected to the care provided.
-This is different in relation to children and adult patients who lack mental capacity.
-In cases where the alleged negligence has caused death, the three years runs from the date of death.
+The time limit is usually three years from the date of the alleged negligence taking place, or three years from the date on which the patient first became aware (or ought reasonably to have been aware) that they had suffered harm or a loss, which may have been connected to the medical care provided (this is known as “the date of knowledge”).

 Investigation of a claim

-In order to bring an action for clinical negligence, a pursuer should obtain expert evidence from a clinician of the same specialism as the defendant, commenting on the standard of care provided.
-They may also seek expert evidence expert on causation, to determine what caused the loss and what would have happened in the absence of any negligence.
+To bring an action for clinical negligence, a Claimant should obtain independent expert evidence from a clinician of the same specialism as the Defendant, commenting on the standard of care provided.
+They should also seek independent expert evidence on causation, to determine whether the care provided caused the harm or loss complained about, and if so, what would have happened in the absence of any negligence.

-On receipt of a claim for negligence against an MDDUS member, we will obtain our own expert evidence to establish whether a defence to the claim is available.
+To investigate and respond to a claim for negligence in which MDDUS is assisting, MDDUS will obtain our own expert evidence to help establish whether a defence to the claim is available.

 Often the clinician involved will have no knowledge of the fact that a claim is to be made until some years after the event.
-In this situation, it can be difficult to remember the precise detail of the relevant consultations.
-A clinician subject to a claim may therefore have to rely on the clinical records made at the relevant time and on their usual practice in such circumstances.
+In this situation, it can be difficult to remember the precise details of the relevant consultations.
+A clinician subject to a claim may therefore have to rely heavily on the clinical records made at the time, as well as recounting their usual practice in such circumstances.
 This underlines the importance of accurate, contemporaneous record keeping.

 Procedure